Service + Area

 • Tri-Peak keeps Seneca work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-• Seneca steel fabrication coverage is generated from deterministic local tags, so the page copy reflects ring-1 conditions, Newton County context, nearby routing through Neosho, Joplin, Diamond, and Granby, and the profile mix driving local schedule decisions.
+• Seneca steel fabrication coverage is coordinated with local site conditions, Newton County travel, and nearby commitments in Neosho, Joplin, Diamond, and Granby.

-• Seneca, MO planning for steel fabrication is coordinated against Newton County routing, nearby coverage in Neosho, Joplin, Diamond, and Granby, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+• Seneca, MO steel fabrication planning accounts for Newton County access, nearby work in Neosho, Joplin, Diamond, and Granby, and the site readiness details that control the next handoff.

 Seneca Market Planning Notes